AaltoSciComp/scicomp-docs/triton/apps/matlab.rst

 ======

 This page will guide you through the serial computing with Matlab at Triton cluster.
-For parallel or multi-threaded computing (parallel computing toolbox) see the page `Matlab Distributed Computing Server <LINK/Matlab%20Distributed%20Computing%20Server>`__.
+(Note (2017): We used to have the Matlab Distributed Computing Server (MDCS), but because of low use we no longer have a license.
+You can still run in parallel on one node, up to 20-28 cores depending on how new.)

 Interactive usage
 -----------------